 The following table is for purposes of illustration only.
 It assumes the Notes have not been called prior to maturity and is based on hypothetical values and shows hypothetical returns on the Notes.
-The table illustrates the calculation of the Redemption Amount and the return on the Notes based on a hypothetical Starting Value of 100 for the Least Performing Underlying, a hypothetical Coupon Barrier of 70 for the Least Performing Underlying, a hypothetical Coupon Barrier of 70 for the Least Performing Underlying, the Contingent Coupon Payment of \$8.584 per \$1,000.00 in principal amount of Notes and a range of hypothetical Ending Values of the Least Performing Underlying.
-The actual amount you receive and the resulting return will depend on the actual Starting Values, Coupon Barriers, Threshold Values, Observation Values and Ending Values of the Underlyings, whether the Notes are called prior to maturity, and whether you hold the Notes to maturity.
+The table illustrates the calculation of the Redemption Amount and the return on the Notes based on a hypothetical Starting Value of 100 for the Least Performing Underlying, a hypothetical Coupon Barrier of 70 for the Least Performing Underlying, a hypothetical Threshold Value of 70 for the Least Performing Underlying, a Contingent Coupon Payment of \$7.584 per \$1,000.00 in principal amount of Notes and a range of hypothetical Ending Values of the Least Performing Underlying.
+The actual amount you receive and the resulting return will depend on the actual Starting Values, Coupon Barriers, Threshold Values, Observation Values and Ending Values of the Underlyings, the actual Contingent Coupon Payment, whether the Notes are called prior to maturity, and whether you hold the Notes to maturity.
 The following examples do not take into account any tax consequences from investing in the Notes.